Read: Developing A Social Media Policy

 The “Abusadong Professor” Saga- A Great Equaliser

-Companies should take note that the advancement of technology and social media in a democratic space like the Philippines have encouraged citizen journalism.
+Companies should take note that the advancement of technology and social media in a democratic space like the Philippines has encouraged citizen journalism.
 An employee can take a video of an abusive officer or a scenario that is potentially damaging to the company, and share it for the world to judge.

 The Singapore Airlines Round-up